-Besides the stringent travel restrictions imposed for the duration of the COVID-19 outbreak (which may supersede all of the following restrictions and allowances), all nationalities may travel to and throughout Thailand, though visitors of some nationalities must obtain a visa prior to visiting Thailand.
+As the COVID-19 pandemic situation has eased, Thailand has canceled travel restrictions and requirements regarding the pandemic.
+All nationalities may travel to and throughout Thailand, though visitors of some nationalities must obtain a visa prior to visiting Thailand.
 According to the Notification of the Department of Consular Affairs, dated March 4, 2019, tourists from 19 countries and territories (including China, India, and Taiwan) may obtain a 15-day visa on arrival in Thailand.
-Furthermore, the Visa Exemption Scheme allows tourists from 56 countries/territories (including Australia, Canada, most members of the European Union, Japan, Malaysia, Singapore, England, and the United States) to enter without a visa for 30 days.
-Effective October 28, 2013, tourists who enter Thailand at an immigration checkpoint from a bordering country by any means except airplane will only be allowed to stay for 15 days each time, except for (1) nationals of Malaysia, Brunei, Indonesia, and Singapore, and (2) persons from Canada, England, France, Germany, Italy, Japan, and the United States, who will be allowed to stay for 30 days each time.
+Furthermore, the Visa Exemption Scheme allows tourists from 57 countries/territories (including Australia, Canada, most members of the European Union, Japan, Malaysia, Singapore, England, and the United States) to enter without a visa for 30 days.
+Tourists from China and Kazakhstan are allowed to enter Thailand without a visa for 30 days in as a special case from September 22, 2023, to February 29, 2024.
+Tourists from the 57 countries or territories under the Visa Exemption Scheme who enter Thailand at an immigration checkpoint from a bordering country by any means except airplane will only be allowed to stay for 15 days each time, except for nationals of Malaysia, Brunei, Indonesia, and Singapore, who are allowed to enter Thailand via a land checkpoint more than twice per year.

-Tourists from Argentina, Brazil, Chile, and Peru may enter without a visa for 90 days due to bilateral agreements.
+Tourists from Argentina, Brazil, Chile, Peru, and South Korea may enter without a visa for 90 days due to bilateral agreements.